Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ## Structure of a VOLUME

 A Volume consists of metadata files and blocks.
 Every VOLUME has a metadata file at VOLUME/\<index\> which is the starting point and contains references to other objects.
-All file names except for the index file are UUIDs.
+All file names on S3 are UUIDs.

 All mtime values are seconds since epoch in UTC.
+Blocks are stored at VOLUME/blocks/.

 The metadata file stores information equivalent of this example JSON document, but stored in an SQLite database (the database schema is explained later):